 Amazon SageMaker trains your models on a set of distributed compute engines under the hood.
 These machines are relinquished as soon as training is completed.

 Google Datalab trains your models on the Datalab instance.
 Although a very powerful multi-core Datalab instance can be provisioned, it is not distributed across multiple machines.
 Cloud ML is responsible for training learning models across distributed machines.
 In order to take advantage of Cloud ML, the code will have to be packaged as a Python module.

 Amazon SageMaker has an option to perform automated hyper-parameter tuning on your learning model during training.
 This feature is in preview mode as at this time of writing.
 But it looks very interesting as it promises to abstract the data scientist or developer from grid search concerns in finding the best set of hyper-parameters for an algorithm training the model.

 Google Cloud Datalab (standalone) does not have this sort of functionality.
 However, Google CloudML has a feature called HyperTune which automatically optimizes your learning model for an improved accuracy or minimized error loss.
 Training with CloudML is a very powerful feature for training petabyte scale learning models on the Google Cloud Platform.
-The only downside is that this functionality is limited to models trained with Google TensorFlow.

 Trained models can be deployed for production directly from Amazon SageMaker to an elastic compute infrastructure with high availability.
 SageMaker spins up the EC2 instance, deploys the model as well as implements a secure HTTPs endpoint for the application.
 By integrating this seamless deployment feature to SageMaker, revised/ new machine learning models can quickly be pushed into production without DevOps overhead.